robertoschwald/groovy-dash-generator/README.markdown

 This project allows for you to generate documentation from project source.
 This project uses a modified groovydoc page to remove the navigation and keep the 'look and feel' the same across pages.

 To build the tool, you will need to run `./gradlew shadowJar`.

+## Usage

+    java -jar dash-<version>-all.jar <options> <src-directories>

+### Options

+* --output-dir \<dir\>   : Directory to create the docset in
+* --name \<name\>        : Name of the docset
+* --index \<index\>      : Index to start with
+* src-directories        : Directories to search for source files

+Simple example:

-Once that runs, would execute the jar that get generated.
-A simple example is `java -jar build/dash/libs/dash-0.0.1-all.jar --output-dir build/generated-docs --name foo dash/src/main/java`
+    java -jar build/dash/libs/dash-0.0.1-all.jar --output-dir build/generated-docs --name foo dash/src/main/java`

 Running this will generate a file `build/generated-docs/foo.docset`, you can simply add this to Dash.

-A more complicated used to generate the gradle docset is
+Detailed example:

     java -jar build/dash/libs/dash-0.0.1-all.jar --output-dir build/generated-docs/gradle3 --name gradle  --index ~/Downloads/gradle-2.5/docs/dsl  `find ~/Downloads/gradle-2.5/src -type d -maxdepth 1 -mindepth 1 -exec echo -n "{} " \;`